-- The history of India. - How Europeans entered India. - Who were the other traders to enter India for trade. - How Britishers took the advantage of discontent among Indians and gained the control over India.
+- Know the history of India. - Know how Europeans entered India. - Know who were the other traders to enter India for trade. - Know how Britishers took the advantage of discontent among Indians and gained the control over India.

 THANKING YOU ODM EDUCATIONAL GROUP